symfony/symfony-docs/console.rst

 Console Commands
 ================

-The Symfony framework provide lots of commands through the ``app/console`` file (e.g. the well-known ``app/console cache:clear`` command).
-These commands are created with the :doc:`Console component </components/console>` and you can also use it to create your own commands.
+The Symfony framework provide lots of commands through the ``app/console`` script (e.g. the well-known ``app/console cache:clear`` command).
+These commands are created with the :doc:`Console component </components/console>`.
+You can also use it to create your own commands.

 Creating a Command
 ------------------